We are thrilled to announce our keynote presenters and choirs…

 Addressing the conference theme of the Choral Traditions of Aotearoa New Zealand, we welcome presentations and workshops from some of New Zealand’s leading experts in Māori and Pasifika music.
 Dr. Charles Te Ahukaramū Royal brings his experience as a composer, performer, and researcher of indigenous knowledge to share how aspects of mātauranga Māori inform our approaches to creativity.
 We will also have two practical workshops on Māori and Pasifika music, led by Ataahua Papa and Opeloge Ah Sam, where delegates will learn more about the history and performance practice of these traditions.
 Our Artistic Advisor, Robert Wiremu, will also share his research into language and diction, including how to approach te reo Māori and other Pasifika languages.

-Through the wonder of Zoom we are looking forward to hearing from international specialists from the United States and the United Kingdom.
-Bob Chilcott is renowned as a choral composer, conductor and singer.
-After 12 years with the King’s Singers, Bob turned to composing full-time and now has a large catalogue of music published by Oxford University Press.
-André de Quadros is a conductor, ethnomusicologist, and human rights activist who brings significant experience to his presentation on engaging communities through social justice projects.
-Sofi Jeannin will present on the challenge of programming and repertoire selection, pulling from her wide and varied experience as director the BBC Singers, the French Radio Chorus, and the choir school la Maîtrise de Radio France.
+Through the wonder of Zoom we are looking forward to hearing from international specialists based in the United States and the United Kingdom.
+André de Quadros is a conductor, ethnomusicologist, and human rights activist, born in India and resident in the US, who brings significant experience to his presentation on engaging communities through social justice projects.
+Swedish-born Sofi Jeannin will present on the challenge of programming and repertoire selection, pulling from her wide and varied experience as director the BBC Singers, the French Radio Chorus, and the choir school la Maîtrise de Radio France.
+And Venezuelan native Cristian Grases will draw on his experience as an award-winning composer and choral conductor to present a session on composing and commissioning works for choirs.

-Featured in the first half of our final concert on Saturday evening will be Te Kapahaka ō Te Wharekura ō Hoani Waititi Marae.
+Opening the first half of our final concert on Saturday evening is taonga puoro practitioner Horomona Horo.
+Horomona’s collaborations as both composer and performer are diverse, including with the NZ String Quartet, Voices New Zealand, Gareth Farr, Ross Harris, Moana and the Tribe, Fat Freddys Drop and Maisey Rika.
+Also performing in the first half will be Te Kapahaka ō Te Wharekura ō Hoani Waititi Marae.
 This kapahaka group have regularly achieved top placings in kapahaka competitions, giving highly engaging and stirring performances showing a real commitment to this traditional artform.
 The second half of the concert will open with performances by members of Voices New Zealand Chamber Choir of two of the compositions workshopped earlier that day, and the concert will conclude with a bracket by the award-winning New Zealand Secondary Students Choir.

 Delegates will also have the opportunity to observe artistic director Karen Grylls and guest composer David Hamilton work with Auckland-based members of Voices New Zealand Chamber Choir, as they workshop a number of compositions by student and emerging composers.
 We sent out a call for scores some weeks ago for a composition workshop to be held during Choral Connect.
 We encourage you to share this information with anyone you think could be interested in submitting a work.
 Submissions must be received by 1st June 2021.